Field notes · Refusals

 Nothing is wrong because you were gone.

 That is a different product posture.
-It is not trying to pull you back for its own sake.
-It is trying to be useful when you actually need it.
+Rather than trying to pull you back for its own sake, it tries to be useful when you actually need it.

 The right kind of return

-You should be able to come back after a day, a week, or a month and feel met by the system, not judged by it.
+You should be able to come back after a day, a week, or a month and feel met by the system rather than judged by it.

 No "we missed you."